-The primary modalities used are Rhythmic Movement Training (RMTi) and Tui Na, which use a series of passive and active foetal and infant movements coupled with isometric pressures and massages.
+The primary modalities of primitive reflex integration used are Rhythmic Movement Training (RMTi) and Tui Na, which use a series of passive and active foetal and infant movements coupled with isometric pressures and massages.

 - Passive movements help to integrate interuterine reflexes and help us to feel safe in the world and therefore to regulate emotions by directly stimulating the brainstem.

 - Active movements help us to wire for balance, coordination and learning.

 - Isometric pressures give the body proprioceptive awareness and help stubborn retained reflexes on their way